Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

-NumPy has over 60 [available ufuncs](https://numpy.org/doc/stable/reference/ufuncs.html#available-ufuncs) for a range of mathematical functions and operations, but more specialized functions useful in the sciences and engineering are out of scope. `ufunc`s for many such functions can be found instead in [`scipy.special`](https://docs.scipy.org/doc/scipy/reference/special.html) [^5].
+NumPy has over 60 [available ufuncs](https://numpy.org/doc/stable/reference/ufuncs.html#available-ufuncs) for a range of mathematical functions and operations, but more specialized functions useful in the sciences and engineering are out of scope.
+UFuncs for over 230 such functions can be found instead in [`scipy.special`](https://docs.scipy.org/doc/scipy/reference/special.html) [^5].

-Here is an example using the `ufunc` `special.gamma` for the [Gamma function](https://en.wikipedia.org/wiki/Gamma_function), to reproduce a plot from the Wikipedia article [_Volume of an n-ball_](https://en.wikipedia.org/wiki/Volume_of_an_n-ball).
+Here is an example using the ufunc `special.gamma` to reproduce a plot from the Wikipedia article [_Volume of an n-ball_](https://en.wikipedia.org/wiki/Volume_of_an_n-ball).
 The plot shows how the volume of a solid multi-dimensional sphere depends on the dimension `n` when the radius `R` is one of 0.9, 1.0, or 1.1.